What sets WorkFirst apart from other reform initiatives is a commitment to go beyond simply mandating participants to find work.

 Workforce Education Summer Collaboration

-Bringing together Worker Retraining, WorkFirst, BFET, Opportunity Grant, financial aid, Basic Education for Adults, and Perkins for student and staff success at the 2017 Workforce Education Summer Collaboration.
+Find out how Worker Retraining, WorkFirst, BFET, Opportunity Grant, financial aid, Basic Education for Adults, and Perkins worked together on student and staff success at the 2017 Workforce Education Summer Collaboration.

 Get involved in conversations with your peers at other colleges.
 Join the WorkFirst eList.